-Check out these great films that AHT has featured in past events.
+Check out these great films that AHT has featured at past events.

-- Stink (2015) Journey from the retailer to the laboratory, through corporate boardrooms, down back alleys, and into the halls Congress.
-Follow the filmmaker as he clashes with political and corporate operatives all trying to protect the darkest secrets of the chemical industry.
+- Stink (2015) Journey from the retailer to the laboratory, through corporate boardrooms, down back alleys, and into the halls pf Congress.
+Follow the filmmaker as he clashes with political and corporate operatives, all trying to protect secrets of the chemical industry.

-- Merchants of Doubt (2014) A documentary that looks at pundits-for-hire who present themselves as scientific authorities as they speak about topics like toxic chemicals, pharmaceuticals and climate change.
+- Merchants of Doubt (2014) A documentary that looks at pundits-for-hire who present themselves as scientific authorities to sow doubt about topics like toxic chemicals and climate change.

-- The Accidental Environmentalist (2014) The story of John Wathen, Whose personal brush with toxic chemicals transformed him from an average Alabama native to an internationally recognized environmentalist.
+- The Accidental Environmentalist (2014) This film tells the story of of John Wathen, whose personal brush with toxic chemicals transformed him from an average Alabama native into an internationally recognized environmentalist.

-- Human Experiment (2013) Sean Penn’s Film ‘Human Experiment’ explores potential dangers of toxic chemicals in household products.
+- Human Experiment (2013) Sean Penn’s Film ‘Human Experiment’ explores the dangers of toxic chemicals in household products.

 - A Fierce Green Fire (2012) An exploration of the environmental movement – grassroots and global activism spanning fifty years from conservation to climate change.

-- Living Downstream (2010) The life and work of Sandra Steingraber.
-The film follows Steingraber as she travels across North America working to break the silence about cancer and its environmental links.
+- Living Downstream (2010) This film follows Sandra Steingraber as she travels across North America working to break the silence about cancer and its environmental links.

 - No Family History (2009) One hundred and eighty-two thousand women will contract breast cancer this year.
 Forty-one thousand will die of it; every eleven minutes we will lose another woman to the disease.
 This documentary film makes these statistics real by following one woman who is diagnosed, treated and recovers from breast cancer.